bfmkr/portfolio/Python Demo.md

 In the [first part](#part1), I perform some simple web scraping and statistical analysis to explore the impact of "**Editor's Suggestion**" -- a feature of the world's largest physics journal Physical Review B (PRB) whereby a handful of publications are highlighted out of the 90 or so published each week.
 The tools developed for the web scraping are in a Python package on GitHub [here](https://github.com/bfmkr/portfolio/tree/main/assets/notebooks/scrape).

-In the [second part](#part2), I give details about the construction of a few data visualisations I made for my first scientific paper which was featured in PRB's Editor's Suggestions in 2019.
+In the [second part](#part2), I give details about the construction of a few data visualisations I made for my first scientific paper which was featured in PRB's Editor's Suggestion in 2019.
 The tools used included Python, Wolfram Mathematica, and Inkscape.

 <div style="display:block;">